Breaking down the Steelers scenarios before week 17 - Mash Viral

 Scenario 1: Steelers win vs. Ravens, Titans lose vs. Texans

 This is the most direct scenario.
 The Steelers no longer control their destiny, so they will need help in both examples.
-In this, they head to Baltimore and take care of business, and the leading Texans of the AFC South eliminate the 8-7 Titans.
+In this, they head to Baltimore and take care of business, and the leading Texans of the southern AFC defeat the Titans 8-7.

 The Steelers would finish 9-7, while the Titans would drop to 8-8.
 With 9-7, the Steelers cannot be caught by anyone else in the playoff hunt.